Our Korean Inspired Beef entrée is delicious on its own…but is it really fair to keep it all to yourself? Turn it into a fresh appetizer to share!

 1. Heat the Cherry Port Pork frozen entrée according to package directions and stir to mix ingredients.

-2. While the entrée is cooking, slice the ...
+2. While the entrée is cooking, slice the slider buns in half ...

 You hear it all the time: eat your greens.
 Usually this refers to dark leafy greens, but that doesn’t mean all the other green veggies in the garden should be ignored.